Shashank-21/Emeritus-course-content/RA_8.3_Binary_Search/guide.md

 5. **Submission**: Once you have completed the implementation, submit your code as per the instructions provided by your instructor or platform.

-#### Evaluation Criteria

-- **Correctness**: Your implementation should correctly perform a binary search and return the correct index and number of steps.
-- **Efficiency**: As binary search is more efficient than linear search, ensure your solution follows the expected O(log n) time complexity.
-- **Code Quality**: Write clean, readable, and well-documented code.

 #### Notes

 - The array you are searching through is always sorted.
-- If you're unfamiliar with the binary search algorithm, it's recommended to study its logic and procedure before starting the implementation.
+- If you're unfamiliar with the binary search algorithm, it's recommended to study its (logic)[https://www.geeksforgeeks.org/binary-search-in-javascript/] and procedure before starting the implementation.
-- Pay attention to the edge cases, such as searching for the first or last element in the array.

 Good luck!
 This exercise will enhance your understanding of search algorithms and their implementation in a real-world programming language.